Hagfish: Strange Animals That Make an Intriguing Slime

 Hagfish live in burrows on the muddy sea floor, generally in deep water.
 Despite their reputation for invading and eating the bodies of larger animals, they eat mainly polychaete worms (relatives of earthworms) and other invertebrates found on the ocean bottom.
 They are predators as well as scavengers and have been observed entering burrows to catch fish.
 They are said to be able to go for months without food.
 Researchers have discovered that the animals can absorb some nutrients through their skin.

 A hagfish feeds by a rasping motion, using teeth located on a plate of cartilage known as the dental plate.
 There are two rows of teeth on each side side of the plate.
 The teeth are made of keratin, a tough protein found in hooves, horns, nails, hair, and the outer layer of our skin.
 The dental plate acts like a rasping tongue and is both protractible and retractable.

 Hagfish are often considered to be a nuisance by fisherman.
-When the fishermen haul in their catch they may find that the catch is only skin and bone and has hagfish inside.
+When the fishermen haul in their catch, they sometimes find that the catch is only skin and bone and has hagfish inside.